 Chewing Tobacco and Smokeless Tobacco Injuries

-Tobacco use remains the single most preventable cause of disease, disability and death in the U.S., according to the U.S. Centers for Disease Control and Prevention.
+There is an inherent danger in using tobacco products.
+Cigarette smoking kills an estimated 480,000 Americans each year.
+Thousands more suffer tobacco-related injuries from chewing tobacco.
+Tobacco use remains the single most preventable cause of disease, disability, and death in the U.S., according to the U.S. Centers for Disease Control and Prevention.

-Smokeless tobacco may seem harmless because it has been used openly for decades by athletes, celebrities and others.
+Smokeless tobacco may seem harmless because it has been used openly by athletes, celebrities, and others for decades.
 People who have lost loved ones from mouth cancer or other cancers caused by chewing tobacco would strongly disagree.

 Federal Warning Labels: Smokeless and Chewing Tobacco